JohnFerrancol/JohnFerrancol/README.md

   - NodeJS

 ## What I have done ✅
-- CS50 Web Development course, an extension to CS50x: Introduction to Computer Science
+- CS50 Web Development course, an extension to CS50x: Introduction to Computer Science using Django
   - [Capstone Project]()

 ## Tech Stack 💻